 The Letter of Inquiry process supports programs that address needs across the North Texas region (Collin, Dallas, Denton, Rockwall and Tarrant Counties).
-Through this process, each year, Communities Foundation of Texas provides approximately 40 to 50 grants (about $10,000 to $20,000) to nonprofits in the region.
+Through this process, each year, Communities Foundation of Texas provides approximately 50 to 60 grants (about $10,000 to $20,000) to nonprofits in the region.
 Organizations that apply to the Letter of Inquiry will automatically be considered for feature in CFT’s Giving Guide.

 Spring LOI (currently closed; was due April 1st)

 - Older Adults